-Complexes and the breadth of experience that exists within our personal unconscious make acknowledgement of which intensely difficult.
+Complexes and the breadth of experience that exists within our personal unconscious make acknowledgment of intensely difficult.
 It takes vulnerability to admit that we are not fully in control of our conscious behaviour.

 This is in my opinion the most interesting, and in the opinion of ‘academics’ the most audacious of Carl Jung’s theories.
-Jung’s theory of the collective unconscious is an absurdly fascinating, ambitious and trench-like deep attempt at explaining the interconnectedness of human experience.
+Jung’s theory of the collective unconscious is absurdly fascinating.
+It is an ambitious and trench-like deep attempt at explaining the interconnectedness of human experience.
 It teeters in the cross-hairs of spirituality, destiny and a higher meaning.

-Jung suggests that rather than all complexes arising due to personal trauma he believed that in addition to the personal unconscious there resides complex’s further downwards into the psyche.
+Jung suggests that rather than all complexes arising due to personal trauma he believed that in addition to the personal unconscious, there resides complexes further downwards into the psyche.
 This is where the archetypes come in to influence Jung’s ideas.